 Ship example context files for common shapes (monorepo, microservices, single-app)

-Pin MCP server versions in .mcp.json so upstream releases do not break installs
+Pin MCP server versions in .mcp.json so upstream releases don't break installs

-Use the SKILL.md description aggressively — it is what triggers automatic invocation
+Use the SKILL.md description aggressively — it's what triggers automatic invocation

 Keep supporting files (templates, examples) small and on-purpose